raft-tech/kafka-summit-2021/README.md

 ## Objective
 The goal is to demonstrate how we can utilize [Open Policy Agent](https://www.openpolicyagent.org/) to provide fine-grained access-control for Kafka topics and the [Kafka Streams API](https://www.confluent.io/product/kafka-streams-api/) to filter outgoing PII messages based on the end user.
 The demo will show how three different Kafka users (`bobjones`, `alicesmith`, `johnhernandez`) will authenticate to the Kafka broker and receive different results while consuming from the same topic (`pii`).

 ## Technical Stack
 - Confluent v5.5.2 (ZooKeeper, Broker, Control Center)
 - Open Policy Agent
 - Python 3.8.11
 - Java 11
-- Maven 3.8.11
+- Maven 3.8.1

 ## Running via `Docker-Compose`
-The technical stack can be bootstrapped using the `docker-compose.yaml` file which starts up the following Docker containers:
+This demo is bootstrapped using the `docker-compose.yaml` file which starts up the following Docker containers:
 - Confluent (ZooKeeper, Broker, Control Center)
 - Open Policy Agent
 - PII fake data generator using Python